 - The implant fuses to the bone better.

-- The soft tissues and gums heal more quickly and are less likely to recede.
+- The soft tissues and gums heal more quickly and less likely to recede.

-- Same day implants keep contaminants away from the tooth extraction socket, which helps the healing process.
+- The healing process is helped along as the implants keep contaminants away from the tooth extraction socket.